Privacy · June 12, 2026

 10. Age requirement

-Bloomsee operates from the United States.
-Information you provide is stored in the AWS us-east-1 region (Northern Virginia) and processed in the United States.
-Canadian users acknowledge that their personal information will be transferred to and processed in the United States, and is subject to United States laws including federal national-security access regimes (the Foreign Intelligence Surveillance Act, 50 U.S.C. ch.
+Cross-border exposure to US law for users subject to PIPEDA.
+Users subject to PIPEDA acknowledge that their personal information will be transferred to and processed in the United States, and is subject to federal national-security access regimes including the Foreign Intelligence Surveillance Act, 50 U.S.C. ch.
 36, and the CLOUD Act, 18 U.S.C. ch.
-121).
-These laws may not provide the same level of protection as Canadian law and are one of the operational reasons Bloomsee does not currently serve Quebec residents.
-By using the Service from outside the United States, you consent to this transfer.
+121. These laws may not provide the same level of protection as PIPEDA, and are one of the operational reasons Bloomsee does not currently serve Quebec residents.

 12. How to reach us